Thinking of financing a home in Waterville?

-I have a close business relationship with various lenders in the Waterville area, and they've helped me learn a few things that will make the loan application process uncomplicated.
+I have a close business relationship with some mortgage lenders in the Waterville area, and they've helped me learn a few things that can make the loan application process a breeze.

 1 – Create a list of questions regarding your loan program

-If you do not fully comprehend the pros and cons of all the various loan programs, make sure to have a list of questions with you.
+If you do not perfectly understand the pros and cons of the various loan programs, make sure you bring a list of questions with you.

-I or one of my lender contacts can help you understand the advantages and disadvantages of each one, because it is a challenge to know the distinctions between fixed and adjustable rate mortgages.
+I or one of my lender contacts can help you understand the advantages and disadvantages of each program, because it can be hard to know the characteristics of fixed and adjustable rate mortgages.

-When you lock in a rate, it indicates that a lender holds to the interest rates for the loan – most often at the time the loan application is sent in.
+When you lock in the interest rate, your mortgage lender is sure to commit to the interest rates for the loan – commonly at the time the loan application is sent in.

-By floating the rate, you can lock the rate anytime between the day you apply for the loan and at the time of closing.
-Those who prefer to float conclude that interest rates will plunge in the near future.
+By floating the rate, you can lock the rate at any time between application and at the time of closing.
+Those who opt to float believe that interest rates will dip in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Determine if you want to pay additional points to lower your interest rate
+3 – Decide if you want to pay additional points to lower your interest rate

-When you elect to pay additional points to lower the interest rate of your loan, you will do so by paying for them in cash at the time of closing.
-Every point is 1 percent of the loan and is payable in cash at closing.
+Typically you can elect to pay additional points to lower the interest rate of your loan.
+Each point is 1 percent of the loan and is payable in cash at closing.

-Getting a mortgage loan requires lots of paperwork, so you should take some time to get all your documents together.
-Click here for a list of normal loan documentation.
+Obtaining a mortgage loan requires lots of paperwork, so you should take some time to get your documentation together.
+Click here for a list of general loan documentation.